Zufer Avdija: Club career

 A power forward, Avdija started his basketball career with his hometown team Elektrokosovo.
 In 1979, he joined the Belgrade-based team Crvena zvezda of the Yugoslav Basketball League, where he played during the 1980s.
 He was a team captain.

 In the 1990s, Avdija played for Israeli clubs: Ramat HaSharon, Hapoel Herzliya, Rishon LeZion, Hapoel Tel Aviv, and Elitzur Bat Yam.

 International career

 Avdija was a member of the Yugoslavia national team that won the bronze medal at the 1982 FIBA World Championship in Colombia, alongside teammates from Crvena zvezda, Rajko Žižić and Zoran Radović.
 He scored his tournament-high with 24 points in a 101–77 win over Uruguay.
 Over four tournament games, he averaged 8.8 points per game.

-Also, Avdija won the gold medal at the 1983 Mediterranean Games in Morocco.
+Additionally, Avdija also won the gold medal at the 1983 Mediterranean Games in Morocco.
 He played 50 games for the national team.

+Personal

+From his first marriage Avdija has 2 children, a daughter Iva and a son, Andrej.